OpenSees/OpenSeesDocumentation/docs/_sources/developer/build.rst.txt

          conan install .. --build missing
          cmake ..
-         cmake --build . --config Release --target OpenSeesPy mv ./lib/OpenSeesPy.dylib ./lib/opensees.so
+         cmake --build . --config Release --target OpenSeesPy mv ./lib/OpenSeesPy.dylib ./lib/opensees.pyd

 .. warning::

-   This last copy is needed as the OpenSeesPy.dll module at present actually needs to load from a file named **opensees.pyd** (go figure).
-Also to import this module now in your code you can do one of 2 things:
+   This last copy is needed as the OpenSeesPy.dll module at present actually needs to load from a file named **opensees.pyd**.
+To import this module in a python script you can do one of 2 things:

    1. If you have used pip3 to install openseespy, you can replace the opensees.pyd file in the site_package location with the opensees.pyd above.
 To find the location of this module, use the following: